10 Criteria to Evaluate When Choosing a New Technology

 To what extent does the technology work within your budget?

-Depending how spending works in your organization, it may be tempting to look at this question purely from the perspective of “how do we minimize ongoing license fees?” or “how do we get a solution up and running on a budget of X?”
+Depending on how spending works in your organization, it may be tempting to look at this question purely from the perspective of “how do we minimize ongoing license fees?” or “how do we get a solution up and running on a budget of X?”
 Making a sound, strategic decision hinges on understanding the technology’s total cost of ownership (TCO).
 TCO breaks down into three components: setup costs, license costs, and maintenance costs.
 (Note: If you want a much more detailed guide on working out TCO, check out Brightwork’s methodology.)
 Some of these will be tangible, direct costs; some will be indirect like staff time, staff motivation, or staff turnover.
 For marketing and fundraising systems, you will want to look not only at the cost, but also at the expected return-on-investment; for MEL and program technology, the return-on-investment tends to be far less tangible and harder to calculate.

 8. Setup Costs: How much will it cost us–directly and indirectly–to design, configure, and rollout this tool?